GeertArien/geertarien.github.io/_posts/2017-07-19-breakdown-of-the-lookAt-function-in-OpenGL.markdown

 up and the *z*-axis will be pointing in the opposite direction of the camera, so the camera will be looking in the negative *z* direction.

-First we create the *z*-axis basis vector by subtracting the *at* vector from the *eye* vector.
-We now have a vector that defines the displacement from the camera position to the position where the camera is looking at.
+First we create the *z*-axis basis vector by subtracting the *eye* vector from the *at* vector.
+We now have a vector that defines the displacement from the position where the camera is looking at to the position of the camera.
 All we need to do now is [normalize] the vector to get the first basis vector.

 {% highlight cpp %}
-  vec3 xaxis = normalize(cross(zaxis, up));
+  vec3 zaxis = normalize(at - eye);
 {% endhighlight %}

 The *z*-axis basis vector we computed is pointing in the direction of the camera,